qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

   # GUI has to be integrated
   tabGui.insertTab( 1, gui, "Configurations" )

-The above example is get from the QGIS source code `here <https://github.com/qgis/QGIS/blob/master/src/providers/postgres/qgspgnewconnection.cpp#L42>`_
+The above example is get from the QGIS source `code <https://github.com/qgis/QGIS/blob/master/src/providers/postgres/qgspgnewconnection.cpp#L42>`_
 The second parameter of the GUI constructor refers to data provider type.
 The parameter is used to restrict the compatible :term:`Authentication Method`\s with the specified provider.